Reunion Weekend Schedule

 Hanover Country Club

 Shotgun starts are at 7:30 a.m. and 1:00 p.m.
 Come tee it up with our Orange & Blue faithful in support of Gettysburg College Athletics.
-Reserve your spot now in this year's 31st Annual Gettysburg College Orange & Blue Golf Classic, Presented by The Cly-Del Manufacturing Co.
+Save the date for the 32nd Annual Gettysburg College Orange & Blue Golf Classic, Presented by The Cly-Del Manufacturing Co.
 Visit www.gettysburgsports.com (Orange & Blue) for more information or contact OandB@gettysburg.edu or 717-337-6398.

 8:00 a.m.–8:00 p.m.
 Registration & Welcome Center